Budva: Other

 Budva is home to the Adriatic Fair (Jadranski sajam), the only specialized exhibition venue in Montenegro.
 It hosts numerous trade fairs throughout the year, including the only auto show in Montenegro, held annually in autumn.

 Gambling tourism is also popular in Budva, as many hotels have attached casinos.
 Maestral hotel and casino in Pržno are particularly popular among international gamblers, but other large hotels have also attracted players from European countries.
 The 2006 James Bond film Casino Royale is partly set in the eponymous casino in the fictional Montenegrin Hotel Splendide, thus giving a boost to Budva's profile as a gambling destination.

-Budva marina, nestled to the north of the Old Town city walls, contributes to the image of Budva as a nautical tourism destination.
+Budva's marina, nestled to the north of the Old Town city walls, contributes to the image of Budva as a nautical tourism destination.
 Luxury yachts dominate marina berths during the summer, overshadowing small fishing vessels owned by the locals.
 Budva marina was host to periodic boat shows, but in recent years it has been losing primacy to the larger and more luxurious Porto Montenegro.
 Budva was the host of the Class 1 World Powerboat Championship Grand prix in May 2008.

+Climate

+Budva has a Hot-summer Mediterranean climate (Köppen: Csa).